tobimori/kirby-inertia/README.md

 ### Creating responses

 We're creating Inertia responses inside Kirby controllers.
 You can use the `Inertia::createResponse()` method to correctly format the response.
-The default controller simply runs the `toContentArray()` or `toArray()` methods on the Pages, allowing you to use page models as data sources.
+The default controller simply runs the `toArray()` methods on the Pages.
+You can override this by creating a custom controller for your page templates.

 ```php
 <?php